HrutikGujarkar/Artificial-Neural-Network-ANN-to-predict-customer-churn-/README.md

-Churn Prediction Model
+#Churn Prediction Model

-This notebook develops a churn prediction model using a neural network.
+developed a churn prediction model using a neural network.
 The goal is to predict whether a customer will churn (exit the bank) based on various features.

 Data
 The dataset Churn_Modelling.csv contains customer information and a target variable indicating whether they have exited the bank.